Pupillary distance: Viewing devices

 Devices such as stereo microscopes have small exit pupils, and adjustment for user IPD is necessary.
 These devices can be designed to fit a large range of IPDs as factors such as size and weight of the adjusting mechanism are not overly critical.
 In contrast to microscopes, the weight and bulk of night vision goggles (NVGs) and helmet-mounted displays (HMDs) are large factors for wearing comfort and usability.
 The ANVIS 9 aviation NVGs have an adjustment range of 52 to 72 mm.
 The Rockwell-Collins XL35 and XL50 binocular HMDs have a range of 55 to 75 mm.
 The US Department of Defense 1988 Army Survey can be used to evaluate the percentage of the US Army population captured by these ranges.

 Binocular HMDs can be designed with a fixed IPD to minimize weight, bulk and cost.
 The fixed-IPD design strategy assumes that the exit pupil will be large enough to capture the IPD range of a targeted population.
 An adjustable IPD design assumes that the lateral adjustment range in conjunction with the exit pupil size is required to capture the targeted population.

 Databases

-Anthropometric databases are available that include IPD.
+Anthropometric reviews and databases are available that include IPD.
 These include the US Department of Defense's Military Handbook 743A and the 2012 Anthropometric Survey of US Army Personnel.
 These databases express the IPD for each gender and sample size as the mean and standard deviation, minimum and maximum, and percentiles (e.g., 5th and 95th; 1st and 99th, 50th or median).
 Representative data from the US Army's 2012 anthropometric survey are shown in the following table.

 Interpupillary distance (IPD) varies with respect to age, gender and race.
 The stereoscopic optics industry also has to take IPD variance and its extrema into account, because optical products need to be able to cope with many possible users, including those with the smallest and largest IPDs.